-To test this, wet a cotton ball or paper towel and add some of the "black pepper" material.
-If it dissolves into a reddish-brown material, it is very likely flea dirt and an indication of a flea problem for your pet.
+To test the black specks on your pet, wet a cotton ball or paper towel and drop some of the "black pepper" on it.
+If it dissolves into a reddish-brown stain, it is very likely flea dirt and an indication of a flea problem for your pet.